 AMD has designed this B550 chipset for better future proof and long-lasting usage; hence, it works perfectly fine with Gen 3 Ryzen motherboards and is highly compatible with Ryzen 3000.

 Does The B550 Have A Better VRM Setup Than X570?

 B550 and X570 have similar VRM and cooling setups that make it ideal for smooth working, fast running CPUs, and better processing speed.
 The only slight difference between these two is that B550 has additional features that offer noiseless operations that make it pleasant to work with.

 What Makes X570 More Future-Proof Than B550?

-The major feature that makes X570 more future-proof is its support for PCIe 4.0 that makes it highly compatible with almost all the Ryzen models with better and supportive memory.
+The major feature that makes X570 more future-proof is its support for PCIe 4.0 which makes it highly compatible with almost all the Ryzen models with better and more supportive memory.
 Additionally, it offers multiple M.2.0 expansion SSD slots, USB 3.0 Gen 2 ports, and overall GPU and CPU compatibility.